smoynes/elsie/docs/TUTORIAL.md

 ## Running the demo ##

-𝙴𝙻𝚂𝙸𝙴 includes a silly, hard-coded demo.
-You can run it with the demo command:
+ELSIE includes a silly, hard-coded demo.
+You can run it with the demo command.
 You should see a few characters printed.
 This is what success looks like:

 ```console